Emergent non-Hermitian physics in generalized Lotka-Volterra model: Floquet dynamics with a non-Hermitian Hamiltonian

-as shown in Fig.\ref{fig:SM1} (a).
-Taking the advantage of this approximation, we don't need to perform the time-order product to calculate the Floquet operator $\mathcal{F}_k$, which can be directly expressed as

-Notice that in such a simplified model, there are two controlling parameters $r$ and $\xi$, while the period $T$ is fixed to be $\pi$. $\xi$ denotes the amplitude of the periodic driving, which originates from self-sustained oscillation in the original nonlinear model.

-In spite of the simplicity of this approximation, it could indeed capture the essence of the physics in the original model, especially its phase diagram and the critical behavior.
-The phase diagram under this step-function approximation is plotted in Fig.1 (b), where the phase boundary is determined by the condition $\cos[\pi r_c\sqrt{1-\xi^2}]=-\xi$, at which the $\pi$-mode start to be unstable.
-Notice that $r_c\rightarrow \frac 12$ when $\xi\rightarrow 0$, which agrees with our numerical simulation of the nonlinear GLVE.
+The phase diagram under this step-function approximation is also determined and plotted using smooth line in Fig.\ref{fig:Fig3} (b), where the phase boundary $r_c(\xi)$ is determined by the condition $\cos[\pi r_c\sqrt{1-\xi^2}]=-\xi$, at which the $\pi$-mode start to be unstable.
+The overlapped heatmap is the phase diagram from numerical simulation of the nonlinear GLVE Eq.(\ref{eq:LV}) and agrees with the approximation.
+Both results show that $r_c\rightarrow \frac 12$ when $\xi\rightarrow 0$, indicating that the approximation becomes exact in the limit of $\xi\rightarrow 0$ (but is still illustrative for any small $\xi$).
+For relatively large $\xi$, the nonlinearity cannot be neglected and leads to a shift of the boundary between two phase.